Unit Head - Professor Myra McClure

 Graham Cooke in a clinical scientist with an interest in novel diagnostics and the treatment of HIV and viral hepatitis.
 He has lead projects in the development and evaluation of point of care diagnostics and stratified medicine

-For further information please see Dr Cooke's personal web page.
+For further information please see Professor Cooke's personal web page.